 Illinois is making national headlines as it moves toward the legalization of possession, use, and growth of marijuana in the state.
 Amendments to the state’s drug laws were introduced in the state house and state senate in late March 2017.
 The new laws would essentially repeal current legal prohibitions and criminal sanctions associated with marijuana possession in Illinois.
 However, these current laws and punishments are still on the books.

 Conviction of marijuana possession in Illinois can have significant and lifelong consequences.
-If you or someone you know has been charged with marijuana possession in Illinois you should contact an experienced Chicago criminal lawyer as soon as possible.
+If you or someone you know has been charged with marijuana possession in Illinois you should contact an experienced defense lawyer as soon as possible.

 Current Illinois Marijuana Possession Laws

 Possession of Marijuana

 Illinois generally prohibits the possession, use, and growth of cannabis in the state.
 However, Illinois does boast considerably more lenient marijuana possession laws than neighboring states.
 Under 720 ILCS 550/100 – Illinois’ “Cannabis Control Act” – penalties for marijuana possession vary depending on the amount in possession and whether the behavior is a first or subsequent offense.